STAMP-project/dspot/README.md

 DSpot is a tool that generates missing assertions in JUnit tests.
 DSpot takes as input a Java project with an existing test suite.
-As output, DSpot outputs new test cases on console.
+DSpot generates new test cases from existing ones and write them on disk.
 DSpot supports Java projects built with Maven and Gradle (see the `--automatic-builder` option)

 DSpot ecosystem: